 Professors from IVC are provided orientation to the high schools and staff development workshops on campus.
 IVC faculty have access to high school principals and vice principals to deal immediately with student/school issues and parental requests for information as they arise, and the IVC's Office of Instruction is responsible for overall coordination of this program.

 ECP classes are held in the morning before the first period at the high school for 9th through 11th graders so students can easily transition to their other high school classes and still be involved in the extracurricular activities such as athletics and arts at their high school.
 Seniors take their college classes at IVC in the early morning.
 Classes are open to other college students in addition to ECP students.

 In May 2013, more than 50 high school students from Beckman HS, Tustin HS, and El Toro HS received their IGETC certification and participated in commencement exercises at Irvine Valley College.
 Many of these students were accepted to four year colleges including a number of those in the University of California and California State University systems as well as other colleges out of state.

 Overall, Irvine Valley College and the high schools participating in the Early College program have found the program to be academically enriching and mutually beneficial to our shared student population.
 For more information about the process of applying to the Early College Program, please contact the responsible administrator at the high school.
-For other general inquiries about the program, you cant contact Barb Blanchard, Dean of Instruction and Workforce Developement at (949) 282-2724.
+For other general inquiries about the program, you can contact Keith Shackleford, Dean of Health Science, Kinesiology and Athletics at 949-451-5398.

 For more information regarding the Early College Program at a specific high school, please visit the high school pages linked in the box at the left.